Distributionally robust risk evaluation with a causality constraint and structural information: Sample complexity and optimization

 If $\nu$ is continuous and $\hat{\mu}$ is discrete, an average stochastic gradient descent algorithm proposed by \cite{genevay2016stochastic} can be used to replace Sinkhorn's algorithm in Algorithm \ref{algo:SCOT}.

 The optimization problems \eqref{eq:COTopt} and \eqref{eq:reg_obj} are non-convex and non-concave in the minimization and maximization steps.
 Convergence analysis is still an open problem, but it has received great attention in recent years \citep{jin2020local,lin2020gradient}.
 Experimentally, we find that the algorithms converge to some stationary points when appropriate learning rates and initial values are chosen.
-In the next section, we present numerical experiments to illustrate the benefits of incorporating causality condition and structural information.